 I believe the answer is grounded in the attention our liberal arts focus pays to our common needs and aspirations.
 I am reminded each day, for example, how easy it is to leave the work of meeting human needs to the good social service and health agencies in the community, or the work of peacemaking to those who take the time to be active and engaged.
 But the wonder of a liberal arts education is the call to engage the stranger and the other and to recognize that all of us bear responsibility for each other's needs and aspirations.
 It is a thin and fragile line that separates my needs from my neighbors - needs for safety, justice, physical well-being, a living wage, and so many others.
 At the same time, it is a wonderful and awesome thing that I share aspirations with those same neighbors - aspirations for education and beauty and community.
-Surely our engagement with each other is best grounded in recognition of the common parts of our experience - rather than simply our differences, which tend to divide and polarize us.
+Surely our engagement with each other is best grounded in recognition of the common parts of our experience and the richness of our diversity - rather than simply focusing on our differences, which can too often divide and polarize us.

-This critical aspect of a liberal arts education was made clear to me most powerfully, when four years ago, a young Augsburg student was murdered outside the Brian Coyle Community Center here in our Cedar-Riverside neighborhood, gunned down as he left his work-study assignment tutoring neighborhood children.
+This critical aspect of a liberal arts education was made clear to me most powerfully, when four and a half years ago, Nur Ali, our fellow Augsburg student, was murdered outside the Brian Coyle Center just down the street, gunned down as he left his work-study assignment tutoring neighborhood children.